h4ndzdatm0ld/cdk-nautobot/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template

 ## Project Structure

-This project is structured to use AWS CDK to build and deploy a Nautobot application using ECS Fargate, with its data stored in RDS PostgreSQL and cached in ElastiCache Redis.
+This project is structured to use AWS CDK to build and deploy a Nautobot application using ECS Fargate, with its data stored in RDS PostgreSQL and cached in ElastiCache Redis split into multiple stacks.

-### File Descriptions

 The following files and directories represent the core components of the application: